Hustle (song)

-"Hustle" is a song recorded by American singer Pink for her eight studio album, Hurts 2B Human (2019).
+"Hustle" is a song recorded by American singer Pink for her eighth studio album, Hurts 2B Human (2019).
 Pink co-wrote the song with Jorgen Odegard and Dan Reynolds, the lead vocalist of Imagine Dragons, and also provides additional vocals on the chorus, while the production was handled by Odegard, with additional production from Reynolds.
 It was released on March 28, 2019 by RCA Records as the album's first promotional single, along with the album pre-order.

 An upbeat pop song with country influences, "Hustle" is lyrically center around a relationship gone wrong, with Pink warning her partner that he won't be able to take advantage of her again.
 The song received positive reviews from music critics who applauded its anthemic nature and the singer's attitude, as well as the lyrics and instrumentation.
 Commercially, "Hustle" achieved top-forty positions in Scotland and the digital charts of Canada and the United States.
 For promotion, an accompanying lyric video was uploaded onto Pink's official YouTube channel simultaneously with the song's release.
 She also performed the song at selected dates of her Beautiful Trauma World Tour (2018–2019) and on Jimmy Kimmel Live!.